Li Ying (Eastern Han): Service under Emperor Huan

 After his recruitment by Hu Guang, Li Ying was able to pass the government certification test and was appointed Inspector of Qingzhou.
 Many officials in the province, fearing his severity, abandoned their posts.
 After Qingzhou, Li Ying was appointed Administrator of Yuyang Commandery; after a short stint at Yuyang, he was appointed Administrator of Shu Commandery.
 While at Shu Commandery, he resigned, citing his mother's advanced age.

 In c.August 156, with the Xianbei raiding Yunzhong Commandery, Li Ying was appointed General Who Crosses the Liao (River) by Emperor Huan when the emperor heard of his abilities.
 When Li reached the border, the raiders were so in awe of him that they released the populace they had captured previously.

 In c.159, Li Ying was made Intendant of Henan Commandery.

-In 166, Li Ying handled a murder case: Zhang Cheng (張成), a fortune teller in Luoyang, had foretold that a general pardon would be forthcoming, and he therefore instructed his son to commit the murder.
+In late 166, (Note: Li Ying's biography in Houhanshu recorded that after Chen Fan was dismissed as Grand Commandant (太尉), many officials wanted Li Ying to serve as Grand Commandant.
+However, Xun Shuang was worried that Li Ying would incur the jealousy of others due to his fame and popularity, so he wrote a letter to Li Ying to advise him to maintain a low profile to avoid trouble.
+Emperor Huan's biography recorded that Chen Fan was dismissed as Grand Commandant in the 7th month of the 9th year of the Yanxi era of his reign.
+The month corresponds to 14 Aug to 12 Sep 166 in the Julian calendar.
+Thus, the Zhang Cheng case likely happened in late 166.)
+Li Ying handled a murder case: Zhang Cheng (張成), a fortune teller in Luoyang, had foretold that a general pardon would be forthcoming, and he therefore instructed his son to commit the murder.
 Li Ying, by then one of the foremost Confucian scholars in government who was serving as the governor of the capital province, arrested the Zhangs, but at this time a general pardon was issued.
 Li, in anger, disregarded the pardon and executed the Zhangs anyway.
 He was then accused by palace eunuchs of plotting treason with students at the Imperial University and associates in the provinces who opposed the eunuchs.
 Emperor Huan was furious, arresting Li and his followers, who were only released from prison the following year (167) due to pleas from the General-in-Chief Dou Wu (Emperor Huan's father-in-law).
 However, Li Ying and hundreds of his followers were proscribed from holding any offices and were branded as partisans (黨人).